-Photos, copies of letters, sign-in sheets, dupe sheets, etc can be in almost much any format (jpg, tif, gif, doc files, etc).
+Photos, copies of letters, sign-in sheets, dupe sheets, etc can be in almost any format (jpg, tif, gif, doc files, etc).
 If you decide to use the regular mail to send the supporting documents, you may send them to: Field Day, ARRL, 225 Main St, Newington, CT 06111.
-Please mark on the outside of the envelope the callsign which the documents support.
+Please mark the callsign of the entry on the outside of the envelope.